-Need or Functional Ability – applicants must have a need for care.
+Need or Functional Ability – Applicants must have a need for care.
 For most program participants, this is demonstrated by the fact that they are being discharged from a nursing home or hospital and cannot receive the level of care they require at home.

-Once the beneficiary is residing in adult foster care or assisted living, they receive room, board, personal care assistance, medication oversight and are able to participate in the recreational and social activities offered by their home provided there is not an additional charge.
+Once the beneficiary is residing in assisted living, they receive room, board, personal care assistance, medication oversight and are able to participate in the recreational and social activities offered by their home provided there is not an additional charge.

 Conveniently, Ohio does allow an applicant’s representative to submit their paperwork by fax or secure email.
 Alternatively, one can learn more about the application process by calling OhioMHAS Community Transitions at 1-614-752-9316.